Why It Works

 Then we've got those crab cakes that are more cake than crab, packed with pasty binders and bland fillers.
 Or you may run into the kind that's so heavily coated in bread crumbs that they may as well be called vaguely-crab-scented-croquettes.

-If my wife is going to break her vows, it had damn well better be for the best possible crab cakes out there.
+If my wife is going to break her vows, it had damn well better be for absolutely incredible crab cakes.
 I made it my mission to make them.

 Getting Good Crab